 Much was made in the interim report of the Royal Commission about ASIC not prosecuting breaches of the Corporations Act in the way it perhaps should.
 For some time, ASIC has been asking for increases to the penalty provisions to act as an effective deterrent.
-Here Brit Ibanez and Selina Nutley review a recent decision against Westpac and ASIC's report on the deterrence effect of enforceable undertakings on financial services and credit providers.
+Here, partner Selina Nutley reviews a recent decision against Westpac and ASIC's report on the deterrence effect of enforceable undertakings on financial services and credit providers.

 The most recent example of the law not reflecting community standards about effective penalties is the decision against Westpac for manipulating the prime bank bill swap rate.